artificyan/business-communication/assignments/5_meetup.md

 Grading Rubric (10 points)
 -------

-- Well-written, organized paper that answers the questions above.
+1. Attend relevant Meetup (3 point)

+    - Data Science related

+1. Analysis of introductions (4 points)

+    - Address all questions from above
+    - Honest
+    - Self aware
+    - Not too lenient
+    - Not too harsh
+    - Self aware

+1. Analysis of presentations (3 points)

+    - Address all questions from above
+    - Specific points
+    - Organized and logical

+Automatic loss of points:

-- Error free - Any spelling or grammar error will negatively impact your grade.
+- -2 Any spelling or grammar errors
-- Failure to be self-aware or self-critical will result in lower grade.
+- -5 Major spelling or grammar errors